-Another elusive Audio-Technica model that was never sold in the States - I picked these up in Taiwan during a visit back in 2008 (I think - a bit fuzzy on the year).
-Production had already ceased for this model by the time I bought it, with the new ATH-EMx00 series replacing the old product line.
-I seem to have a knack for buying headphones that are freshly discontinued - my ATH-A9X was discontinued the year after I bought it as well.
+The ATH-EM9d is an elusive model that was never sold in the United States - I picked these up in Taiwan during a trip to Taiwan in 2008.
+Production had already ceased at the time of purchase, with the new ATH-EMx00 series replacing the old line.

 Comparison to ATH-EM700

-Interestingly, even though the ATH-EM9d was being phased out and replaced by the ATH-EM700, the older model remained more expensive than the new (the EM9d was around $190, while the EM700 was $150 brand new).
-I asked the shop owner (who was a long-time audiophile himself, and participated actively on several headphone forums) what he thought, and he said quite simply: "The new ones are junk.
-AT cut corners in materials everywhere."
+Even though the ATH-EM9d was being replaced by the ATH-EM700, the older model remained more expensive than the new one (the old EM9d was $190, while the EM700 was $150 brand new).
+I asked the shop owner (who is a long-time audiophile himself, and participated actively on several headphone forums) what he thought, and he said quite simply: "The new ones are junk.
+AT cut corners in materials all over the place."

 Audio-Technica is the only headphone manufacturer that makes high-end clip-on type headphones, so I read up on both the ATH-EW9 and the ATH-EM9d extensively before I went down to the shop.
-The ATH-EW9 was popularly dubbed the "Queen of Female Vocal" in the clip-on arena, which was an appealing trait for me.
-The EM9d, on the other hand, was described as being the most neutral and balanced clip-on.
+The EW9 is popularly referred to as the "Queen of Female Vocals" for clip-ons in the Taiwanese audiophile circles, while the EM9d reportedly was the "King of Neutrality".